nehamehta2110/geekInsideYou/README.md

 # geekInsideYou
-A coding repo for data structures from geeksforgeeks to sharpen coding skills on data structures and algorithms.
+A coding repo for problem statements from geeksforgeeks to sharpen coding skills on data structures and algorithms.